RunestoneInteractive/pythonds/_sources/BasicDS/InfixPrefixandPostfixExpressions.rst

 addition and subtraction.
 If two operators of equal precedence appear, then a left-to-right ordering or associativity is used.

-Let’s interpret the troublesome expression A + B \* C using operator precedence.
+Let’s interpret the troublesome expression A + B · C using operator precedence.
 B and C are multiplied first, and A is then added to that result.
-(A + B) \* C would force the addition of A and B to be done first before the multiplication.
-In expression A + B + C, by precedence (via associativity), the leftmost + would be done first.
+(A + B) · C would force the addition of A and B to be done first before the multiplication.
+In the expression A + B + C, by precedence (via associativity), the leftmost + would be done first.

-Although all this may be obvious to you, remember that computers need to know exactly what operators to perform and in what order.
+Although all this may be obvious to you, remember that computers need to know exactly what operations to perform and in what order.
 One way to write an expression that guarantees there will be no confusion with respect to the order of operations is to create what is called a **fully parenthesized** expression.
 This type of expression uses one pair of